 The Outer Banks has a fascinating story to share, from the first English settlement in what would become America, to the Wright Brother’s development of powered flight, and the wars that raged off our coast before and after.
 We've got 3 national parks, each with their own defining significance.
-If you are looking to find hidden Here are a few of the lesser-known historic spots to add to your next trip to the OBX of North Carolina.
+Here are a few of the lesser-known historic spots to add to your next trip to the OBX of North Carolina.

 Pea Island Lifesaving Station was the first station manned by an all black crew.
 Starting in 1880 and until it was decommissioned by the U.S. Coast Guard in 1947, the crew risked their lives to save victims and cargo along the Outer Banks.
 The restored cookhouse preserves the history of the station and of the brave men who served there through memorabilia, artifacts, relics and pictures depicting life in the Lifesaving Service.